Kitty Pryde: 1980s and 1990s: Creation and introduction

-In the late 1980s, Kitty joined the British-based super team, Excalibur, where she remained for roughly ten years before coming back to the X-Men.
+2000s and 2010s

 In the early 2000s, she disappeared from the spotlight after semi-retiring from superhero work.
-She was featured in the 2002 mini-series Mekanix and came back to the main X-Men books in 2004 under the pen of Joss Whedon in Astonishing X-Men.
-She remained a part of the X-Men books until 2008 when she left again for roughly 2 years.
-After coming back, she was featured in Jason Aaron's Wolverine and the X-Men and Brian Michael Bendis' All-New X-Men books.
+She was featured in the 2002 mini-series Mekanix and came back to the main X-Men books in 2004 under the pen of Joss Whedon in Astonishing X-Men, while also appearing as a supporting character in X-Treme X-Men.
+In 2005, the 5 issue miniseries X-Men: Kitty Pryde - Shadow & Flame was published.
+She remained a part of the X-Men books until 2008 when she was absent for 2 years after the events of Giant-Size Astonishing X-Men.

+After returning in Uncanny X-Men #521 (February, 2010), she was featured in Jason Aaron's Wolverine and the X-Men and Brian Michael Bendis' All-New X-Men books.

 In early 2015, she joined the Guardians of the Galaxy.
 After the Secret Wars event, she adopted her new alias, Star-Lord (first believed to be Star-Lady).
+She was featured in the 2019 Age of X-Man crossover event.

+2020s: Krakoa and From the Ashes

+Kitty Pryde was featured during the Krakoan Age of X-Men comics, notably as the star of Marauders.

 In 2020, Kitty Pryde was revealed to be bisexual.
 Her co-creator, Chris Claremont, said he had always intended this to be the case, considering Rachel Summers as a possible love interest for Pryde.
 However, Claremont said he was not allowed to show this at the time, as he claimed on the "Xplain the X-Men" podcast in 2016.
+She also featured in the 2023 third volume of X-Treme X-Men.

+Pryde was featured during the Fall of X storyline.
+During the X-Men: From the Ashes relaunch, Kitty Pryde is teaching young mutants in the 2025 series Exceptional X-Men.

-Shadowcat's popularity had a profound effect on the real-life Kitty Pryde: the latter became so overwhelmed by attention from Shadowcat fans, she abbreviated her name to K.D.
-Pryde to avoid association with her fictional counterpart.
+Shadowcat's popularity had a profound effect on the real-life Kitty Pryde, who became so overwhelmed by attention from fans that she abbreviated her name to K.D.
+Pryde to avoid association with the character.
 She has since stated she has mixed feelings about her fame, saying she values Byrne's comics for their entertainment and artistic value, but wishes more people would appreciate her as more than just Shadowcat's namesake.